Skip to main content

 2 mentions Positive Neutral Negative

-The gameplay of this visual/interactive novel is criticized for lacking substance, primarily consisting of clicking through poorly written dialogue that many feel is unworthy of publication.
-Overall, players express disappointment in the absence of engaging gameplay elements.
+The gameplay of this visual/interactive novel is criticized for being minimal, primarily consisting of clicking through poorly written dialogue that lacks the quality expected for publication.
+Reviewers express frustration over the lack of engaging gameplay elements and question the overall quality of the writing.

 • “As a visual/interactive novel, this doesn't feature any notable gameplay; it's just a lot of clicking through badly written dialogue that would never have been accepted or published in print, which poses the question, 'how did something this badly written end up on Steam?'”